Skip to main content

 Non-Member

-A 2 ½-hour cruise on the vessel is part of regional historian Hayden Mathews’s full-day exploration of the rich heritage of Chestertown, located on Kent County, the Eastern Shore of Maryland's oldest county.
+A 2 ½-hour cruise on the vessel is part of regional historian Hayden Mathews’ exploration of the rich heritage of Chestertown, located in Kent County, the oldest county on the Eastern Shore.
 Step aboard the Sultana, one of the most accurate 18th-century replicas in the world, for a vivid picture of working life on the water, including a glimpse at navigational tools and original log books.
-The cruise also offers an opportunity to learn about the ecology of the area and the importance of the Chesapeake Bay watershed.

-On land, Chris Cerino, Chestertown’s mayor and vice president of the Sultana Education Foundation, leads a walking tour of the town’s National Register Historic District, which includes many restored Georgian-style homes.
+On land, Chris Cerino, Chestertown’s former mayor and vice president of the Sultana Education Foundation, leads a walking tour of the town’s Historic District, which is on the National Register of Historic Places and includes many restored Georgian-style homes.
 History abounds on these charming streets: The town served as a port of entry during colonial times, and is also the home of Washington College, the oldest liberal arts college in Maryland.

 The group enjoys lunch at a local restaurant.